mobarski/smol/DECISIONS.md

     - 3x3 grid of 5x5 sprites (micro:bit) + 1px separator + 2x1px margin
     - 2x2 grid of 9x9 sprites + 1px separator - no margin
     - standard go board size
+    - allows first 52 levels of xsokoban

   - e) 21x21
     - 4x4 grid of 5x5 sprites, separator but no margin
+    - allows all 90 levels of xsokoban (20x17)

 - 2023-09-03: **we go with c)**
   - **reason**:2023-09-03: we go with c)